15+ Environmental Charities In The UK To Support Today

 A puffin on a cliff, one of the birds protected by the RSPB - a nature conservation and environmental charity.

-The Royal Society for the Protection of Birds (RSPB) is one of the UK’s oldest environmental charities – dating back to 1888 when it was founded to counteract the impacts of the feather trade.
+The Royal Society for the Protection of Birds (RSPB) is one of the UK’s oldest environmental charities.
+Its origins date back to 1888, when it was founded to counteract the impacts of the feather trade.

-Today the RSPB is the UK’s largest nature conservation charity, inspiring everyone to give nature a home and secure a healthy environment for wildlife.
+Today the RSPB is the UK’s largest nature conservation charity.
+It works to inspire everyone to give nature a home and secure a healthy environment for wildlife – both in the UK and globally.

-The RSPB work in the UK and around the world.
-It carries out vital conservation work, protects habitats, saves species, and is working to help end the climate emergency.
+The RSPB carries out vital conservation work, protects habitats, saves species, and is working to help end the climate emergency.
 It does this through five main work areas: science, species, places, people and policy – spending 90% of its net income on conservation, public education and advocacy.

 How To Support Your Favourite Environmental Charities